 So, you’re engaged.
-Now the big question is when do you want to have your wedding?
+Now the big question is what is your wedding date?
+Picking a wedding date isn’t as simple as it sounds.
 As a wedding planner, I know that the month that you want a wedding is critical aspect in your budget and venue search.
 Here are a few tips to consider:

 - The least expensive months are November, January, February, March, and April.
 Not just for your venue, but for the majority of your vendors.